Skip to main content

 8

-Seeing improvement is incredibly motivating.
-Use the leaderboard and your profile stats to track how far you've come.
+Use the leaderboard and your profile stats to see how far you've come.

 • Check your accuracy trends over time